sje30/schol2018/innovations.md

 access for many years.
 IN particular, the Wellcome Trust has mandated Open Access for publications funded by them since 2006, with sanctions for non-compliance.
-Compliance rates (around 90%) are highest for the WT, as of October 2017 [ref Nature paper], with compliance for other UK funders varying at 50-90% [check].
+Compliance rates (around 90%) are highest for the WT, as of October 2017 [Larivière and Sugimoto 2018], with compliance for other main funders varying at 70-90%.
 Where work has been supported by relevant funding agencies, our experience to date is that funds have always been available to support APCs.
 However, one of us [SJE] has experienced difficulties in finding APCs for papers summarising work supported by internal, rather than external, funds.

 One perhaps unintended consequence of these policies has been that